-The Support and Build apps on the DevRev platform enable customers (rev users) to coordinate with the product or service builders (dev org) and the different parts of the dev org to coordinate with each other.
+The Support and Build apps on the DevRev platform enable customers to coordinate with the product or service builders (dev org) and the different parts of the dev org to coordinate with each other.
 Between every integration hop and side conversation in traditional fragmented systems, important details that help define the why behind work is lost.

 The following figure shows a high-level view of the relationship between revenue-generating and product-delivery work.